mist64/cbmbus_doc/7 JiffyDOS.md

 # History and Development

 Commodore's [Serial Bus](https://www.pagetable.com/?p=1135) from 1981 as used by the VIC-20 and the C64 was supposed to be a cheaper, but similarly fast variant of its earlier parallel IEEE-488 bus.
-But because of a last minute change to drive the protocol in software in order to work around buggy hardware made it 5x slower on the VIC-20 (1981) than it should have been.
+But a last minute change to drive the protocol in software in order to work around buggy hardware made it 5x slower on the VIC-20 (1981) than it should have been.
 With the C64 (1982), the protocol was slowed down by an additional factor of 3, because its shared RAM system architecture did not allow software to reliably detect pulses shorter than 60 µs.

 In 1984, the TED series of computers (C16, C116, Plus/4) added [TCBM](https://www.pagetable.com/?p=1324), a new type of parallel bus for disk drives, but it required awkward and ugly cabling, supported only two drives, and was not meant for other types of devices like printers, so these computers still had a regular Serial Bus as well.